Same-sex marriage in Georgia (U.S. state): Perdue v. O'Kelley

 On May 17, 2006, Fulton County Superior Court Judge Constance C. Russell ruled that Amendment 1 violated procedural rules of the Constitution of Georgia that ballot questions should be limited to a single subject.
 Russell said, "People who believe marriages between men and women should have a unique and privileged place in our society may also believe that same-sex relationships should have some place although not marriage.
 The single-subject rule protects the right of those people to hold both views and reflect both judgments by their vote."
 Governor Sonny Perdue said, "The people of Georgia knew exactly what they were doing when an overwhelming 76 percent voted in support of this constitutional amendment.
-It is sad that a single judge has chosen to reverse this decision.", and announced plans to appeal to the Georgia Supreme Court.
-On July 7, 2006, the Georgia Supreme Court reversed the lower court ruling and declared the 2004 constitutional amendment valid in Perdue v.
+It is sad that a single judge has chosen to reverse this decision", and announced plans to appeal to the Georgia Supreme Court.
+On July 7, 2006, the Supreme Court reversed the lower court ruling and declared the 2004 constitutional amendment valid in Perdue v.
 O'Kelley.